Jagadishpediredla/savery-/README.md

 # Savvy Saver v2.0.0

 ## 2️⃣ Overall Objective
 Savvy Saver is a modern, responsive personal finance tracker designed to provide users with a clear and insightful overview of their financial health.
-It helps users manage their money by summarizing accounts, tracking spending trends, visualizing data through interactive charts, and offering personalized insights via an integrated AI assistant.
+It helps users manage their money by summarizing accounts, tracking spending trends, and visualizing data through interactive charts.

 ---
 ## Table of Contents